Kr1shna4garwal/kr1shna4garwal.github.io/_tabs/about.md

 ### 💼 Open for Collaboration: I thrive on collaboration and am always on the lookout for exciting new ventures.
 Don't hesitate to drop me a line at <a href="mailto:kr1shna4garwal@proton.me">kr1shna4garwal@proton.me</a> to discuss potential projects or collaborations.

 Sharing something classified information?
 Let's keep it secure and private.
 Avoid social media platforms and ensure encryption by using PGP for email communication.
-You can access my public PGP key <a href="https://raw.githubusercontent.com/Kr1shna4garwal/kr1shna4garwal.github.io/main/_media/kr1shna4garwal.asc">Here</a>
+You can access my public PGP key <a href="https://raw.githubusercontent.com/Kr1shna4garwal/kr1shna4garwal.github.io/main/_media/kr1shna4garwal.asc">Here</a> or <a href="https://keys.openpgp.org/vks/v1/by-fingerprint/FB86DAE10BC8DD07D740BD5C608C3DB96D44D211">Here</a>